clukefisher/ore-private-pool-cli/README.md

 **This is private pool client.
 Forked from [ore-hq-client](https://github.com/Kriptikz/ore-hq-client.git).**

-It's tailored by Miraland Labs as a lightweight release, **derived from and credited to ore-hq-server.**
+It's tailored by Miraland Labs as a lightweight release, **derived from and credited to ore-hq-client.**

 ## Key Differentiators of the Private Pool